Falling10fruit/Random/README.md

 I'm a human-sized elephant.

  - "Hello, thank you for contacting the Anti Charles Defender help center.
-What might be your answer?"
+What might be your problem?"
  - "My defender isn't working"
  - "For that, you must type out that you turned it on first"
  - "Wouldn't that be a little akward?"
  - "No"
- - "Wh- ew
+ - "Wh- MY NAME IS CHARLES"
+ - "Too bad for you"
+ - "How come you're not affected?"
+ - "Because we are better than you in our product's eye's, so we don't need to deal with that fuss"
+ - "Why don't you enable it in our's too?"
+ - "So you'll be forced to buy our premium package of course!"
+ - "Wait, there's a premium version of this Anti Charles Defender?"
+ - "Yes!
+Would you be interested to bu-"
+ - "Nope, goodbye"
+ - "Oh okay, tell us if you're interest-" *Call has been closed*.

+Well that was unhelpful.